Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 ## Overview

 In the previous tutorial, you learned how to use XM Cloud Components to centrally manage the content of a Text Teaser component and use that component in XM Cloud Pages.
-Now we will evolve the component so it can be used as a reusable visual building block in XM Cloud where the content can be different on each page.
-To accomplish this, we need a data model for the Text Teaser component so that authors can create different content for each use of the Text Teaser component.
+Now you will evolve the component so it can be used as a reusable visual building block in XM Cloud where the content can be different on each page.
+To accomplish this, you will need a data model for the Text Teaser component so that authors can create different content for each use of the Text Teaser component.

-To help authors create the content, we need to set up a data model with the fields needed by the Text Teaser component.
-We are going to create a data model with the following fields:
+To help authors create the content, you will need to set up a data model with the fields needed by the Text Teaser component.
+You are going to create a data model with the following fields:

 - Headline (Single Line Text)
 - Subheadline (Single Line Text)